abiosoft/blog/content/posts/1725697493_windowsprying.md

 And with many developer-friendly improvements getting added to Windows consistently, you cannot help but keep an eye on the progress.

-But if Windows is going to keep wearing it's crown as the prying and intrusive operating system, it is the last thing I would consider as a primary device.
+But if Windows is going to keep wearing it's crown as the prying and intrusive operating system, it is the last thing I would consider for a primary device.

 [^1]: I do acknowledge that there are ways to bypass the online account requirement.
 But I am referring to the standard experience for the average user.